-Many people think that only commercial composting toilets can solve their problems, but this is not true.
+Many people think that only commercial composting toilets can solve their problems, but this is false.
 You can make your composting toilet at home with these DIY Composting Toilet Plans.
 The good thing about this system is that it will keep your waste separate from the used water, making it easier to maintain and less likely to have any additional costs.
-Create your DIY composting toilet plan and enjoy a clean and odorless bathroom.
+Create your DIY composting toilet plan and enjoy a clean and odourless bathroom.
 Composting toilets can be constructed in apartments, cabins, or houses without plumbing.
 This informational guide covers the four main types of composting toilets, how they work, and how to build one using everyday household items.

 These DIY Composting Toilet Plans will let you build a portable composting toilet or an outhouse for those who enjoy DIY projects or are interested in creating a composting toilet.
 This collection is completely customizable for your needs, from airtight seal to roll-out composter.
 If you’ve been searching for the highest quality DIY composting toilet plans at an affordable price, our kits are what you have been looking for!